ra1028/swiftui-hooks/README.md

 func useReducer<State, Action>(_ reducer: @escaping (State, Action) -> State, initialState: State) -> (state: State, dispatch: (Action) -> Void)
 ```

-A hook to use the current state computed with the passed `reducer`, and a `dispatch` function to dispatch an action to mutate the compute a new state.
+A hook to use the state returned by the passed `reducer`, and a `dispatch` function to send actions to update the state.
 Triggers a view update when the state has been changed.

 ```swift